betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 I thought the idea was that BetaFlight is for all the Beta testers (a lot by now) and CleanFlight should be for "normal" pilots who can wait a few months for updates - after they are beta tested and stable.
 A from Boris- That was the initial scope of this project, but you can understand that this all is done in free time.
 And maintaining multiple versions is really time consuming and not efficient....well actually impossible.

 Due to a lot of changes in betaflight it is not that easy to just merge things back easily.
 Betaflight is completaly open source and all code is available for other open source projects like cleanflight.
-There are actually some developers who are continously working on merging things back and forth, but even those are struggling as divergion is getting bigger and bigger.
+There are actually some developers who are continuously working on merging things back and forth, but even those are struggling as divergion is getting bigger and bigger.

 Also the scope of cleanflight is very wide and betaflight primary only focuses on acro and level performance.